25 Awesome Customer Service Tips You Must Employ in 2021

 But how can businesses ensure that they're offering the customer service they ought to?

-Check out these 25 hot customer service tips to inspire your customer service strategy:
+Check out these 25 customer service tips:

 A smiling face is sure to make your customers feel welcomed.
 It sets the tone of conversation, making you more approachable.
 A practical example of this is the Walmart 10 Feet Rule.
 Sales executives approach any customers within a 10 feet radius, smiling and offering assistance.
 It’s a tactic that has won them industry accolades.